-That being said, the average monthly premium for a stand-alone Medicare Part C plan is $18, and the average monthly premium for Part D plans is expected to be about $45 in 2023, though your plan could be more or less.
+That being said, the average monthly premium for a stand-alone Medicare Part C plan is around $19, and the average monthly premium for Part D plans is expected to be about $45 in 2024, though your plan could be more or less.

 Whether you’re shopping for coverage for the first time, or you’re looking to make a change to your existing coverage, there are a few things to consider and ask yourself to ensure you find the best coverage for your needs and budget.

 - Review your healthcare spending from the previous year.
 Did you meet your deductible?
 What were your out-of-pocket costs?
 Did you get diagnosed with an illness or chronic condition, or start taking different prescription medication?

 - Check to ensure the doctors, pharmacies, medications and durable medical equipment suppliers you currently use or may need in the future are in-network.

 - Review any changes listed in the ANOC and understand if they positively or negatively affect you.

 - Review increases in premiums, deductibles, maximum out-of-pocket limits and copays.
 Make sure you are comfortable with any of these changes.